NapsterDinh/uda-storefront-be/README.md

 \q     #to quit psql
 ```

-6. Repeat step 3-5 to create database for `test` environment.
-Change database name in command from `storefront_dev` to `storefront_test`

-7. `npm i` to install all dependencies
+6. `npm i` to install all dependencies

-8. `npm run migrate-up` to set up the database and get access via http://localhost:5432
+7. `npm run migrate-up` to set up the database and get access via http://localhost:5432

-9. `npm run build` to build the app
+8. `npm run build` to build the app

-10. For processing to database, run this command:
+9. For processing to database again, run this command:
 ```bash
 docker exec -it uda-storefront-be-storefront_dev-1 psql -U admin storefront_dev
 ```